BLCK-B/BLCK-B.github.io/content/post/transformer-translate.md

 - quality testing and configuration
 - dependencies setup and compatibility

-The code is set up for easy implementation of new models.
-Given the speed of developments, it will not be long until a better model comes along.
-All in all, the translator works well, and the output quality is comparable to the online translator services.
+The code is set up for easy extension with new models.
+Given the speed of developments, it should not be long until a better model comes along.
+All in all, the translator works well.
+I conclude from personal testing that the output quality is comparable to the online translator services.